 - Did the old masters trace in the past?

-There is more to this subject than meets the eye.
+There are so many questions.
+There is more to this subject than meets the eye so let’s start.

 The obvious answer might be because the artist isn’t clever enough to do it any other way.
 That may, or may not, be true but it certainly isn’t the only reason for tracing art

 What if you are on a tight deadline?
 If you have been commissioned to do some illustration work, would it make sense to take longer than you need?
 Would anyone care?
 I doubt it.